porter-dev/porter-archive/docs/developing/backend-refactor.md

 proj, _ := r.Context().Value(types.ProjectScope).(*models.Project)
 ```

-Note that **we assume the resource is populated** -- we do not check for this condition, since this is the function of the middleware.
+Note that **we assume the resource is populated in subsequent handlers** -- we do not check for this condition, since this is the function of the middleware.

 ## Migrating Existing Handlers